Most Worrying Identity Theft Statistics for 2024

 Not so long ago, when we thought about theft, we imagined a house being robbed or someone getting mugged in the street.
 These crimes are far from harmless, but the devil was at least visible.
 The problem with identity theft is that you don’t know you’re in danger until the crime has already been committed.

 As tech advances to keep people safe, criminals evolve in parallel, becoming more adept at stealing data.
-While far from pleasant, this is something you need to be aware of: We’re here with the latest identity theft stats to keep you vigilant.
+While far from pleasant, this is something you need to be aware of.

-Key Statistics on Identity Theft for 2024 - Editor’s Choice
+Key Identity Theft Statistics for 2024 - Editor’s Choice

 • 33% of citizens in the US have experienced identity theft.

-• One million child identity theft incidents occurred in 2020.
+• 1.1 million child identity theft incidents occurred in 2024.

 • Every year, 15 million Americans become victims of identity theft.